buildpacks/rfcs/text/0000-export-to-oci.md

        └── oci-layout
 ```

-And the exporter is invoked as follows
+And the analyzer is invoked as follows

 ```=shell
 > export CNB_USE_OCI=true